 The financial statements for previous periods include certain reclassifications that were made to conform to current presentation.
-Such reclassifications have no impact on previously reported net income (loss), shareholders' equity or cash flows.
+Such reclassifications have no impact on previously reported net income (loss), shareholders' or member's equity or cash flows.

 Predecessor and Successor Reporting